Posts in "SaaS"

 These weren’t bad products that failed to find PMF.
 They had product-market fit.
 The problem?
 The market evolved, and they didn’t evolve with it fast enough.
 Either their product roadmap couldn’t keep pace, their architecture made pivoting too expensive, or they were simply outmaneuvered by more agile competitors.

-The brutal truth: Even when you nail product-market fit, you’re racing against time before someone builds something better or the market shifts.
-The companies that survive aren’t just the ones that find PMF—they’re the ones that can continuously re-find it as the market moves.
+The difficult truth: Even when you nail product-market fit, you’re racing against time before someone builds something better or the market shifts.
+The companies that survive aren’t just the ones that find PMF, they’re the ones that can continuously re-find it as the market moves.

 2. The Platform Dependency Trap: When Your Foundation Crumbles

 Building your business on someone else’s platform means accepting existential risk.
 Social media analytics destroyed by API restrictions.
 Scheduling apps killed by policy changes.
-Integration tools worthless overnight.
+Integration tools that became worthless overnight.

 The Twitter API Massacre

 In 2023, Twitter increased API pricing from free to as much as $42,000 per month.
-For analytics platforms built on Twitter data, this wasn’t a price increase—it was extinction.
+For analytics platforms built on Twitter data, this was an extinction level event.

 I’ve spoken with founders of social media analytics companies entirely dependent on platform APIs.
 When networks became restrictive about data, their ability to deliver insights evaporated.
 Customers churned because the product couldn’t provide promised value.
 The ground simply disappeared beneath their feet.